wangyu0829/CommunicatingParticles/README.md

 # CommunicatingParticles
-a component from Daniel Mayovskiy's CommunicatingParticles
+a component derived from Daniel Mayovskiy's CommunicatingParticles